 - All the blood pressure measurements in this website relate to 'clinic' or 'hospital' blood pressures.

 - Home monitoring blood pressures should be 10mmHg (systolic) and 5mmHg (diastolic) lower see than these 'clinic' pressures.

 - Targets are only achieved in 20%.
-Observations suggest the target blood pressure of 130/80 is only achieved in 20%.
 Blood pressure rises significantly in type 1 diabetes as kidney disease (nephropathy) develops (EASDec 2002).
 2010 recommendations.

-There is a considerable risk of stroke in this condition.
+There is a considerable risk of strokewith this type of hypertension.
 Many people say their blood pressure is normal at home or at their doctor's, but high in the eye clinic.
 Such fluctuating blood pressures are still harmful, indeed twice as harmful as regular hypertension.
 Lancet 2010 Masked blood pressure.

 NSAI (non-steroidal anti-inflammatory) drugs, such as ibuprofen (eg Nurofen), are not recommended for long term use.
 They increase blood pressure.

-No one is telling you what to do, and your lifestyle is largely under your control (unless you are disabled).
+No one is telling you what to do, and your lifestyle is generally under your control.
 But a healthy lifestyle is essential if you want to keep your sight and your kidneys.
 Your doctor can arrange for help for you to stop smoking, and help if you are alcoholic.

 Professionals are there to help when they can, but if you have no arthritis yet decide not to walk for 30 minutes a day, inevitably your health will suffer.
 2 hours a day is the ideal time spent exercising if you are overweight, 1 hour if not.
 You may need 4 different tablets to lower blood pressure, as below.
 Lifestyle factors.